RyanBram/RPGMDynamicActions/DynamicMotion.md

 It is a plug-in that freely controls the battle motion when executing the skill.

-　You can move the butler and perform motions at any time.
+You can move the battler and perform motions at any time.
 Furthermore, by linking with Dynamic Animation, you can freely insert animations.

 We aimed for something with a lower threshold than existing motion plug-ins such as YEP_BattleEngineCore.

 The following is an introductory video.

 [INSERT VIDEO HERE]

-table of contents
+# Table of Contents

 Introduction method

 Change log

-how to use
+How to Use

 Basic usage (separate window)